Fire and rescue services

 Full travel advice: Local contacts

-Bag-snatching, pickpocketing and other petty crime occurs in Malta.
+Bag-snatching, pickpocketing and other petty crimes occur.

 Crime happens in areas visited by travellers, including: